fluent/fluent-logger-java/README.txt

 Overview
 --------
   Many web/mobile applications generate huge amount of event logs (c,f. login, logout, purchase, follow, etc).
-To analyze these event logs could be really valuable for improving the service.
-However, the challenge is collecting these logs easily and reliably.
+Analyzing these event logs can be quite valuable for improving services.
+However, collecting these logs easily and reliably is a challenging task.

-  Fluent solves that problem by having: easy installation, small footprint, plugins, reliable buffering, log forwarding, etc.
+  Fluent solves the problem by having: easy installation, small footprint, plugins reliable buffering, log forwarding, etc.

   * Fluent website: http://github.com/fluent/fluent

-  fluent-logger-java is a Java library, to record the events from Java application.
+  fluent-logger-java is a Java library, to record events from Java application.

 Requirements
 ------------